 Melissa Meschke, Economic Development Outreach Manager for the Institute for Business & Entrepreneurship, works with ESOs and EDOs to expand knowledge of and access to the great resources for entrepreneurs all across the state.
 She discusses capacity building, especially in the rural areas, in addition to marketing strategies to reach and assist entrepreneurs and work to improve Business Retention and Expansion in an area.
 She also has access to incredible databases and detailed reports that can speak to funders and investors.

 Idella Yamben, PhD

-Dr. Idella Yamben, Center for Technology Commercialization Business Development Consultant and Ideadvance Program Manager, provides insight on how to start a new business or pivot an existing business using Lean Start-up methodologies.
+Dr. Idella Yamben, Center for Technology Commercialization Director and Ideadvance Program Manager, provides insight on how to start a new business or pivot an existing business using Lean Start-up methodologies.
 She focuses on how new entrepreneurs can access this innovative high tech ecosystem and how existing entrepreneurs can access capital.

 Todd Strother, PhD